 Agency for Women and Girls as a Path Toward Resilience

 Chaired by BRAC

 Agency is a critical tool to build resilience for women and girls, enabling them to become active decision makers in their lives and enhancing their ability to respond to and cope with shocks.
-At this session, you can expect to hear from two organizations as they share their approaches to build resilience through agency that have been implemented in multiple country contexts.
-Panelists will share evidence from an adolescent safe space program and a village savings and loan association (VSLA).
-Together, we will also preview results from J-PAL's upcoming literature review on women's agency.
+At this session, you could hear from two organizations as they shared their approaches to build resilience through agency that have been implemented in multiple country contexts.
+Panelists shared evidence from an adolescent safe space program and a village savings and loan association (VSLA).
+Together, we will also previewed results from J-PAL's upcoming literature review on women's agency.

 What Women in Humanitarian Contexts Have to Say About Economic Empowerment and Resilience

 With forced migration on the rise, fragile and conflict-affected settings have the greatest need to strengthen resilience.
 Women living under these conditions face increased economic burdens and greater threats of violence and exploitation.
 We are well aware that women's economic empowerment is critical to enhancing resilience, but very little is known about the exceptional barriers facing displaced women as well as defining and measuring success in their context.
 This session explored methods and lessons from consultations with displaced women on their perception of economic empowerment in order to better understand the nature of the challenges and inform better programmatic and policy solutions.

 Sessions in this track illustrated how we use proven and emerging measures, methods and evidence for strengthening the resilience of households, communities and market systems and how we empower people with data.
 The sessions featured both new data and ways of measuring, as well as new uses or analysis for existing datasets.
 Because resilience is a multi-faceted concept, understanding how systems-level change supports or negatively impacts resilience adds to this challenge.

 Evidence on Pushing Frontiers in Gender and Financial Inclusion